nestybox/sysbox/README.md

 -   Deploy Kubernetes (K8s) inside containers with proper isolation (no privileged containers) and using simple Docker images and Docker run commands (no need for custom Docker images with tricky entrypoints).

--   Very efficient: a 10-node K8s cluster deploys in under 2 minutes and
-    consumes only 1GB of storage overhead.

 -   Deploy with simple `docker run` commands for full flexibility, or using a higher level tool (e.g., such as [kindbox](https://github.com/nestybox/kindbox)).